-K-Pop band BTS to become multimillionaire shareholders with label's IPO
+K-pop band BTS to become multimillionaire shareholders with label's IPO

-This week, BTS scored Korea's first-ever no. 1 spot on the main U.S. Billboard music chart with breezy disco hit "Dynamite".
-Their first all-English language single hit the spot for mainstream U.S. pop fans, with a Youtube video garnering more than 284 million views already.
+This week, BTS scored Korea's first-ever number 1 spot on the main U.S. Billboard music chart with breezy disco hit Dynamite.
+Their first all-English language single hit the spot for mainstream US pop fans, with a YouTube video garnering more than 284 million views already.

 Each BTS member would get 9.23 billion won of shares, or 64.6 billion won altogether, if the IPO is priced at the top of its range in October.